CPD lecture bundle – Tavistock Trauma Service: external lectures on trauma (CPD45A)

 ---|---|---|---|---|

 *To enable access to the widest possible audience these lectures are planned to be delivered live, but remotely, as webinars.
-Where we are able, a recording will be made available to all booked delegates although we encourage live attendance wherever possible.
+Where we are able, a recording will be made available about one week after the live lecture to all booked delegates although we encourage live attendance wherever possible.
 Please see the details above to see if this lecture will be recorded and available after the live event.

 These lectures will be delivered remotely using Zoom.
 You will need a device with a suitably fast internet connection.
 Although mobile devices and tablets can be used, we recommend the use of laptop or desktop PC for the best experience.
 Some devices provided by employers may have restrictions in place.
 Please use this test link (https://zoom.us/test) to check your set up before booking.